mindactuate/patiently/README.md

 ## News

 **Jun 28, 2020**
-I just wrote an article about logmailer.
+I just wrote an article about patiently.
 You can find it on [Medium](https://medium.com/@mindactuate/patiently-an-api-rate-limit-handler-for-node-js-a-legal-way-to-wait-for-api-rate-limit-resets-9abaca5e81e) and [Dev.to](https://dev.to/mindactuate/patiently-an-api-rate-limit-handler-for-node-js-a-legal-way-to-wait-for-api-rate-limit-resets-51dp).

 ## Features